Joybd6/algorithm-visualizer/README.md

 * Sorting Algorithm
 * Dijkstra Algorithm

+## Screenshots
+Here screenshots of the visualization from the application

 ## Build the program from source code on Ubuntu (step by step guide):
 1. Install the SDL libraries using apt:
 ```